lexnederbragt/INF-BIOx121/Assembly/practicals/06_Assembly_using_Canu.md

 Quiver is a program that takes a set of aligned PacBio reads and recalls the bases based on the consensus of the alignment.

 First, we need to map the raw (!)
 PacBio reds to the assembly.
 For this, we use the raw output from the instrument, which is in so-called `bax.h5` files (these are in the HDF5 binary format).
-We make a `fofn` (a 'file-of-filenames') which lists all inout files:
+We make a `fofn` (a 'file-of-filenames') which lists all input files:

 ```
-ls /data/assembly/pacbio/Analysis_Results/*.bax.h5 >input.fofn
+find /data/assembly/pacbio/ -name "*.h5" >input.fofn
 ```

-We also need to set up the environment to be able to run the correct programs (`pbalign` and `quiver`, simple type:
+We also need to set up the environment to be able to run the correct programs (`pbalign` and `quiver`), simple type:

 ```
 smrtshell